zafarrafii/zafarrafii.github.io/README.md

 # Website

-This repository contains the HTML code for my website: http://zafarrafii.com/
+This repository contains the code for my website: http://zafarrafii.com/

 ## Author